 So, you need a car.
-The process of searching, finding, test-driving, and buying a car is not an easy task to check off your to-do list.
+The process of car search, test-driving, and buying a car is not an easy task to check off your to-do list.
 It’s an involved undertaking that requires plenty of patience and even more research.
 Whether you’re looking to buy a new car or a used car, there are a number of things you must consider before turning a dealership listing into a car in your driveway.
 One of the most important facets of the process is asking important questions to ensure you’re getting everything you need out of your future vehicle.
 You can also find the best used car dealers in San Diego.
 But what are the FAQ you be asking before buying a car?

 Used Car Buying Questions